When it comes to business, there are a number of different areas that require a business strategy to ensure a company

 What Does Cost Leadership Mean?

-What is the definition of cost leadership?
-It’s a method to reduce costs and produce the least expensive goods in a market or industry in an effort to gain market share.
+Cost leadership means a company that reduces production costs relative to its competitors and thus can charge lower prices for its products than other companies in the industry to gain market share.
 The modern business environment is a very complex and sophisticated one with consumers being aware of the choices available to them.
 One way firms differentiate themselves is through competitive pricing.
 Businesses who have the least production costs are able to offer the same level of product quality compared to their competitor for a much lower price.

 Consumers are constantly looking to increase their purchasing power and if that cannot be achieved through an income increment, then buying more at a lower price is the next best alternative.
 Businesses who seek to be cost leaders tap into this opportunity to offer the average consumers great products at great prices.

 This concept is just as prevalent in the manufacturing industry where firms develop new operations to cut costs in an effort to lower prices for their customers.